Omar Kholeif

 o Situating Race, Ethnicity and Nation in Curatorial Practice.

-o Curating as Artistic Praxis
+o Curating as a form of Artistic Practice.

-o Inclusivity in Institutional Modeling
+o Inclusivity and Institutional Modeling in Material History.

-o Evolving Models in Curatorial Practice and Museulogy
+o Evolving Models in Curatorial Practice and Museulogy.

 o Biographical Exhibitions

-o Authorship and Publishing in the Expanded Field of Curating
+o Authorship and Publishing in the Expanded Field of Curating.

-o Curating as Memoir
+o Curating as a form of Memoir.

-o Curating Collections
+o Curating Collections.

-o Conservation and Collection Care
+o Conservation and Collection Care (broadly).

-o The Field of Art and Emerging Technology
+o The Field of Art and Emerging Technology.

-o Curating Queer Modernisms
+o Curating Queer Modernisms.

-o Re-orientating the Knowledge Field around Epistemic Violence
+o Re-orientating the Knowledge Field around Epistemic Violence.

-o Curating Marginalia
+o Curating Marginalia.

 *Subjects broadly related to the above.

-Experience (select)
+Experience (select/previous)

 o Director of Collections and Senior Curator, Sharjah Art Foundation, Govt. of Sharjah, UAE